bmuschko/cks-crash-course/exercises/01-network-policy-restrict/cilium-setup.md

 $ minikube start --network-plugin=cni --cni=false
 ```

 The following commands to download Cilium for use with Minikube on MacOSX.
+The binary and commands will be different on other operating systems.

 ```
 $ curl -L --remote-name-all https://github.com/cilium/cilium-cli/releases/latest/download/cilium-darwin-amd64.tar.gz{,.sha256sum}